-- Standard size ice (85' x 200'), or international size ice surfaces.
-The ice surface must include all ringette markings. - Minimum of six (6) dressing rooms available - First Aid room - High Performance Athlete treatment room - Two (2) Officials' change room with separate stalled shower and toilet. - Athlete warm-up area - Spectator seating in the arena adjacent to the ice surface for no less than 1000 spectators - A space for broadcast setup - Dedicated Internet access for broadcast purposes to be supplied by the host.
+- Standard size ice (85' x 200') preferred, or international size ice surfaces.
+The ice surface must include all ringette markings and the event logo.

+- Minimum of six (6) dressing rooms available

+- First Aid room

+- High Performance Athlete treatment room

+- Officials' meeting room and change area

+- Athlete warm-up area

+- Spectator seating in the arena adjacent to the ice surface for no less than 1000 spectators

+- A space for broadcast setup

+- Dedicated Internet access for broadcast purposes to be supplied by the host.